Ksheekey/Matplotlib-Challenge/README.md

 # Matplotlib-Challenge

+Here this is done and resubmitted.
+Thank you very much for helping me understand what it was that needed to be done.
+I have faith I got it all squared away.

 This one took me the longest yet and I think that will soon be a trend!

 I got confused with some of the instructions on the page itself but tried my best to follow and produce the correct outputs.
 I hope most of my outputs are correct, if not I hope they at least show I understand the majority of what needs to be done even if my produced data wasnt perfect.
 And if it wasn't anywhere close to right.. i'm definitely one for constructive criticism.